bparanj/crystal/electronics/design/passive-device.md

 - Show some non-linear behavior at extremes
 - Component values may change with temperature or voltage

-Key point: Linearity means the output is directly proportional to the input and follows superposition principle.
+Linearity means the output is directly proportional to the input and follows superposition principle.
 Being passive (not adding energy) doesn't guarantee linearity.

 PENDING